Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/TranslatorBundle/README.md

 When editing translations in the backend changes aren't immediately visible on your website.
 The backend will show a warning message when not newer or updated translations aren't loaded into the cache.
-Click on the `flush cache`button to rebuild the cache.
+Click on the `Refresh live` button to rebuild the cache.

 Clear cache and request status
 -------------------------------------